bsidestlv/bsidestlv.com/content/villages/_index.md

 **Jan Jager**

 I will address the effect Fault Injection has on the firmware and how to simulate fault injection attacks.
 I will demonstrate with a sample code with FI attacks before and after mitigation.

+### Introduction to Correlation Power Analysis
+**Yossi Oren & Michael Amar**

+Introduction to transistors (and other electronic components) Power consumption: Representation and computation Correlation Power Analysis (CPA) CPA on AES step by step Exploring a Power-EM attacker setup.

 ## Call for Papers